ZichaoXiong/Recession/README.md

 We find the following characteristics:

 * All machine learning method can do better than 90% accuracy and ROC AUC, indicating that identification is easy for machine learning.
-* All machine learning performs better than hidden markov chain.
 * We do not observe obvious difference between different feature selection methods or ML methods.

 In the next chapter, we will move on to the prediction problem.